gpaps/TS_forecasting/README.md

     Run the code, and it will train the model on your data and provide predictions.

-__Contact__/
+__Contact__

-If you have any questions or need further assistance with this code or the sustAGE project, please feel free to contact George (gpaps@ics.forth.gr).
+_If you have any questions or need further assistance with this code or the sustAGE project, please feel free to contact George (gpaps@ics.forth.gr)._